zonArt/openlp/documentation/manual/source/configure.rst

 When this box is selected, the next item in the Service Manager will show in the Preview pane.

+**Unblank display when adding new live item**

+When this box is selected and you are using the "blank to" button to blank the screen, blank to theme or Show Desktop, if you select your next item in your service, it will automatically turn off the "blank to".
+If this box is not selected you will have to click the blank button to turn off the "blank to".

 **Slide loop delay**